Bricktech2000/Notes/notes/process-oriented.md

 ## example with goals and risk

-_philosophical thought on goals_
+_philosophical thought on [[goal]]s_

 ### initial opinion on goals

-I don’t like goals as they feel like a reason to fail.
+I don’t like [[goal]]s as they feel like a reason to fail.
 I prefer not setting goals, as that way, nothing feels like failure. _you can’t fail if you don’t have goals_

 ### “the process”